 Katy Graves is Sag Harbor’s Superintendent of Schools.
 Committed to the work of the Coalition, she has attended almost every meeting, always with several other representatives from the schools, including the President of the Board of Education and the Director of Special Education.
 Under her leadership, the school district has implemented a K-6 and a 7-12 comprehensive, evidenced-based substance abuse prevention program.
 As a school sector representative, Katy can provide a direct link to the district’s schools, the School’s Board of Education, the PTA groups, the athletic community and other key parent and student groups.
 Katy has also made strong ties with community agencies, having joined the Chamber of Commerce, and frequents community events, such as the Fire Department’s pancake breakfasts and the Whaler Church spaghetti dinner.
 Katy will support the cultural shifts that will be needed to move a resort town that serves wine at the church spaghetti dinner fundraiser to just consider asking for proof that those they are serving wine to are of legal drinking age.

-Deborah Skinner, Youth-Serving Organization Sector Representative:
+susan peterson, Youth-Serving Organization Sector Representative:

 austin mc guire, Law Enforcement Sector Representative: